Freed Taliban hostage accused of crimes in Canada

 Story highlights

-- Fifteen charges reportedly include sexual assault, unlawful confinement
+- Fifteen charges include sexual assault, unlawful confinement

-(CNN)A Canadian man who spent five years with his family in militant captivity in Afghanistan was arrested in Ottawa, his lawyer said.
+(CNN)A Canadian man who spent five years with his family in militant captivity in Afghanistan was arrested in Ottawa, his lawyer said, on charges including assault and sexual assault.

-Joshua Boyle and his American wife, Caitlan Coleman, returned to Canada in October with their three children.
-Now, Boyle is facing 15 charges in connection with incidents alleged to have occurred since the family's arrival in Canada, according to Canadian media reports citing court documents.
+Joshua Boyle, who returned to Canada in October with his American wife and three children, faces 15 charges in connection with incidents alleged to have happened since the family's return, according to court documents.

-CNN has not seen the court documents.
-Boyle's attorney told CNN the charges were accurate as reported.
-According to Canadian media reports, the charges include:
+Though the charges are public record, a court has issued an order that prevents media from reporting information that would identify potential victims or witnesses.

-- One count of misleading police
+It wasn't immediately clear when Boyle, 34, was arrested.
+A court hearing Wednesday in Ottawa's main provincial court was adjourned to Monday, when the court could determine whether to set a date for a bail hearing.

-Lawyer Eric Granger said he has not seen the evidence against his client, "which is typical at this early stage," he told CNN.
-He noted the court imposed two publication bans allowed by Canadian law: one against reporting information disclosed in bail proceedings, and another on information that would identify potential victims or witnesses.
+- One count of misleading police.

 "We look forward to receiving the evidence and defending him against these charges," Granger said, noting his client is presumed innocent and has never been in trouble before.

-The couple was kidnapped in Afghanistan by terrorists from the Taliban-affiliated Haqqani network in 2012.
-Coleman was pregnant and the couple had two more children during their five years in captivity.
+Boyle and his wife, Caitlan Coleman, were kidnapped in 2012 in Afghanistan by terrorists from the Taliban-affiliated Haqqani network.
+Coleman was pregnant, and the couple had two more children during their five years in captivity.
 The couple and their children were freed in a mission carried out by Pakistani forces based on intelligence from US authorities.

 Upon arriving at Toronto's Pearson International Airport in October, Boyle told reporters his captors authorized the killing of one of his children and raped his wife.
 He did not say whether the militants killed a child, only that his captors were responsible for "authorizing the murder" of his infant daughter.
 Sources close to the family said Boyle alluded to at least one forced abortion while in captivity.